farishan/rust-playground/rock_paper_scissor/README.md

 ## Questions

 - How to use variable as index to access array value?
+Answer: I use ChatGPT eventually, check the code for the answer.